big city

 Occupational Therapy Driving Assessment

 Driving after right-leg amputation could involve other assessments.
-Various health professionals such as an accredited occupational therapist might assess your medical ability to drive.
+Various health professionals, such as an accredited occupational therapist, might assess your medical ability to drive.
 This could include advising the driver licensing authorities regarding the patient’s health and medical conditions and how they might impact their driving ability.
+These assessments may also consider factors like your overall physical fitness and ability to perform emergency maneuvers.
+Engaging in regular exercise and physical therapy can greatly enhance your driving capabilities.

 Accessibility & Car Modifications for Users with Prosthetics